 Eli Whitney and his cotton gin

 In the late 18th century America had a lot of land which was suitable for cotton growing but the only plant variety that would grow in America had a serious disadvantage, a lot of seeds were mixed in with the cotton.
-So much so, that plantations had to employ fifty people on seed extraction for each person who picked the cotton.
+So much so, that plantations had to employ at least 15 people on seed extraction for each person who picked the cotton.

 Cotton growing suddenly became very profitable and the South went from exporting 487,000 pounds of raw cotton to England's mills in 1793 to exporting almost 128 million pounds in 1820.
 This availability of cheap cotton lead to a great expansion in cotton milling.

 A side effect of the cotton gin and the expansion of cotton growing was an increase in the demand for slaves to work the plantations.